taptalk-io/taptalk-io.github.io/onetalk/channel/custom-channel.md

 * [Request Body](#request-body)
 * [Response Body](#response-body)

-Business can forward inbound messages to a case ID in OneTalk.
-If an open case is not available yet for the conversation, business must create a new case in OneTalk using the provided OneTalk URL.
-The created case ID must be saved by the business and must be included when sending inbound messages to OneTalk.
-A case is valid for a single chat ID, but a chat ID may have multiple open cases.
+OneTalk manages chats/conversations in cases.
+A case will be tied to a chat ID, and a chat ID can only have 1 open case at a time.
+Business can simply forward received inbound messages to OneTalk and specify the chat ID.
+If there is currently no open case for the chat ID, OneTalk will automatically create a new case.
+Any future messages will be sent to the created case as long as it is still open.
+Business can also send request to close a case for a chat ID.

 The following payload types are supported by OneTalk URL:
-- `create_case`: Create a new case.
-- `close_case`: Close an existing case.
+- `close_case`: Close an existing case for a chat ID.
-- `messages`: Forward inbound messages to a case.
+- `messages`: Forward inbound messages for a chat ID.

 Specifications for the API request: